NVIDIA/deepops/docs/slurm-cluster/slurm-usage.md

 ### Run a batch job

 While the `srun` command blocks any other execution in the terminal, `sbatch` can be run to queue a job for execution once resources are available in the cluster.
+Also, a batch job will let you queue up several jobs that run as nodes become available.
 It's therefore good practice to encapsulate everything that needs to be run into a script and then execute with `sbatch` vs with `srun`:

 ```sh
 $ cat script.sh